kyxap1/starred/README.md

 - [ctop](https://github.com/chrusty/ctop) - CTOP ("top" for Cassandra) - See what's going on in real-time
 - [go-priam](https://github.com/alext29/go-priam) - Backup and restore Cassandra DB to AWS S3
 - [terraform-multipart-userdata](https://github.com/chrusty/terraform-multipart-userdata) - Cruft for Terraform
-- [autospotting](https://github.com/cristim/autospotting) - Pay up to 10 times less on EC2 by automatically replacing on-demand AutoScaling group members with similar or larger identically configured spot instances.
+- [autospotting](https://github.com/cristim/autospotting) - Easy to use tool that automatically replaces some or even all on-demand AutoScaling group members with similar or larger identically configured spot instances in order to generate significant cost savings on AWS EC2.
 - [oauth2_proxy](https://github.com/bitly/oauth2_proxy) - A reverse proxy that provides authentication with Google, Github or other provider
 - [bashcomp](https://github.com/omakoto/bashcomp) -
 - [sh](https://github.com/mvdan/sh) - A shell parser, formatter and interpreter (POSIX/Bash)